WildAid: Public awareness campaigns

-Michelle Yeoh, Yao Ming, Jackie Chan, Leonardo DiCaprio, Harrison Ford, Jane Goodall, Kate Hudson, and Amitabh Bachchan are among their celebrity ambassadors.
+In 2016, Arnold Schwarzenegger collaborated on a campaign, starring in the PSA, "Less Meat, Less Heat," that encourages people to eat less meat as a means of combating climate change.

 In 2017, Jackie Chan made a public service announcement called WildAid: Jackie Chan & Pangolins (Kung Fu Pangolin) WildAid's Shark Conservation Program has focused on reducing demand for sharkfin and shark products in China, by enlisting celebrity ambassadors and creating local environmental campaigns.
-A 2016 survey in China found that 80% of respondents had seen WildAId campaign messages, and 98.8% agreed that the campaigns successfully raised awareness of shark conservation.Yeoh video recorded a public service announcement (PSA) supporting WildAid activities with elephants.
+A 2016 survey in China found that 80% of respondents had seen WildAid campaign messages, and 98.8% agreed that the campaigns successfully raised awareness of shark conservation.
+Michelle Yeoh recorded a public service announcement (PSA) supporting WildAid activities with elephants.

 WildAid's "Poaching Steals From Us All" campaign focused on raising awareness of the threat poaching posed to animals such as the Rhinoceros, partnering with celebrities such as Danai Gurira, Bryce Dallas Howard, and the filmmakers of Jurassic World.
 WildAid partnered with Plan B Media in 2019 to promote awareness of shark preservation and discourage the widespread practice of sharkfin soup consumption in Taiwan.

+Yao Ming, Leonardo DiCaprio, Harrison Ford, Jane Goodall, Kate Hudson, and Amitabh Bachchan are among their celebrity ambassadors.